Longitudinal spin Seebeck coefficient: heat flux vs. temperature difference method: Results

 The comparison between the two methods performed by the two groups are shown in Figure \ref{Figure-3}.
 The error bars reported in each graph represent the propagation of uncertainties: for what concerns the vertical axis of both Figure \ref{Figure-3}(a) and (b), the magnitude of the errors includes the uncertainty on the measurement of the distance between the two contacts and the uncertainty on the $V_{\textrm{ISHE}}$ voltages.
 We obtain this last value from the standard deviation of the set of voltages $V_{\textrm{ISHE}}$ that we record at the saturation magnetic field.
 The error bars on the x-axis of Figure \ref{Figure-3}(a) originate from the standard deviation of set of voltage measurements between the pair of thermocouples that we record in a steady state regime, i.e. the equilibrium condition at the two thermal baths.
 We apply the same procedure on the output voltages of the Peltier sensors for the evaluation of the error bars on the x-axis of Figure \ref{Figure-3}(b), which include also the uncertainties on the area measurement and the sensitivity of the Peltier sensor.
 The amplitudes of the error bars on the x-axis are too small to be resolved in this Figure.

-In order to compare results from the heat flux method with those from the $\Delta T$ method reported in Figure \ref{Figure-3}, it is necessary to assume the thermal conductivity of the YIG\cite{hofmeister2006} $k_\textmd{YIG}=6$ Wm$^{-1}$K$^{-1}$, the active material that constitutes the sample.
-With the heat flux and the thermal conductivity, the temperature difference between the surfaces of the YIG can be calculated.
-The comparison that we obtain is reported in Figure \ref{Figure-4}.
+The characteristics of the LSSE sample obtained from the heat flux method (Figure \ref{Figure-3}(b)) are exhibiting an average value equal to $(1.143\pm0.007)\cdot10^{-7}$ Vm/W and $(1.101\pm0.015)\cdot10^{-7}$ Vm/W from INRIM and Bielefeld University, respectively.